guiyep/my-form-state/docs/README.md

 export default MyFormContainer;
 ```

-## Quick Example with React (No Redux)
+## Quick Example with only React (No Redux)

 The library will keep the state internal to your component.
+No extra configuration needed.

 ```js
 import React from 'react';